williecheong/release_dash/README.md

         - Tunnel into the MySQL service via Stackato
         - **OR** Deploy phpMyAdmin for Stackato (recommended)
 6. In future, update the code base by using Terminal:
-    - `cd` into the dashboard's repository on your local machine
+    - `$ cd` into the dashboard's repository on your local machine
     - Run the command for `$ stackato update [dashboard's appname]`

 #### Instructions for deploying phpMyAdmin on Stackato